-- Two 9" long pieces of same, to serve as the side/vertical members.
+- Two 9 inches long pieces of same, to serve as the side/vertical members.

-- Two 5.5" pieces of same, to serve as feet.
+- Two 5.5 inches pieces of same, to serve as feet.
 Cut them at 45 degrees using a mitre box where they will connect to the stand.

-- One 7" pieces of same.
+- One 7 inches pieces of same.
 This piece must support an iPad in landscape orientation, hence the length.

 - Use a T-square to achieve a 90 degree angle between the bottom wide piece and each of the two side pieces.
 Drill their holes and insert screws.